MicroEJ/docs/VEEPortingGuide/platformCreation.rst

    It is also possible to configure the BSP root directory by setting the :ref:`build option <mmm_build_options>` ``toolchain.dir``, instead of the application option ``deploy.bsp.root.dir``.
-   This allows to configure a MicroEJ Firmware by specifying both the Platform (using the ``target.platform.dir`` option) and the BSP at build level, without having to modify the application options files.
+   This allows to build the Executable by specifying both the Platform (using the ``target.platform.dir`` option) and the BSP at build level, without having to modify the application options files.

 For each :ref:`Platform BSP connection case <bsp_connection_cases>`, here is a summary of the options to set:

-- No BSP connection, executable file built outside the SDK
+- No BSP connection, Executable built outside the SDK
   ::

     Platform Options: